fuzzylabs/matcha/docs/getting-started.md

 > Note: You can also get these outputs in either json or YAML format using the following: `matcha get --output json`

-By default, `matcha` will hide sensitive resource properties.
+By default, Matcha will hide sensitive resource properties.
 If you need one of these properties, then you can add the `--show-sensitive` flag to your `get` command.

 # Training a model

-To train the model, you'll need to do two things
+To train the model, you need to do two things.

+## Setting up

+Before training the model, you'll need to configure your workflow with the provisioned resources.
+We've written a bash script which automatically gets all the information needed to do the setup and links it to the recommendation workflow:

 ```bash
 ./setup.sh
 ```

+> Note: You could do this yourself manually by making use of the `matcha get` command.

+## Training

+Once `setup.sh` has finished, do the following to train your recommendation model using the resources you've provisioned:

 ```bash
 python run.py --train